traolonggg/bookbot/README.md

 # bookbot
-This is a bookbot project
+BookBot is my first [Boot.dev](https://www.boot.dev) project! :) feel free to learn on that platform.